-Recently completed schemes:
+Recently completed schemes with funding from Homes England and the BLRF:

-- 'The Glenn', Southfields Road a development of 19 one and two bedroom flats, including two ground floor fully accessible flats with private gardens, built with a fabric first approach and including green roof, solar panels, and air source heat pump was completed in 2023 on a former council car park. - Fort Lane, a development of seven, two bedroom houses, developed with a modular housing framework were completed in 2023. - 'The Foundry' A development of 12 flats, constructed by a modular building company to a standard fabric first approach maximising energy performance were completed in Langney Road in 2022.
+- 'The Glenn', Southfields Road a development of 19 1- and 2-bedroom flats, including two ground floor fully accessible flats with private gardens, built with a fabric first approach and including green roof, solar panels, and air source heat pump was completed in 2023 on a former council car park. - Fort Lane, a development of seven 2-bedroom houses, developed with a modular housing framework were completed in 2023. - Cavalry Cresent as mentioned above, a development of 6 houses and 14 flats, including wheelchair-friendly accommodation completed in 2024.